definitive-networks/discord-bot/README.md

 ```

 ## Documentation
-Head to the [wiki](https://github.com/definitive-networks/discord-bot/wiki) for more examples and information.
+Check out the [wiki](https://github.com/definitive-networks/discord-bot/wiki) for more examples and documentation.